jawakarD/lerna-webpack-example/README.md

 The navigation links on the main django site use 'hard' page redirects to reload the entire page. on load of the page, the main.js bundle is loaded.
 If the current route matches in router/src/index.js we then load the associated package and only that package to render.

-## Typescript implementation

-This example repository uses[@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-preset-typescript) to compile typescript files at webpack build time.
-Note that this does not do any type checking.
-Instead we rely on the typescript compiler for type checking.

-This has some benefits:

-1. You can write TS files and have fast hot reloading in the browser (relative to TS compilation)

-1. Your IDE (e.g VSCODE) can report on typing errors.
-Alternatively run `yarn tsc -b` to build / type check your packages.

-This also has some drawbacks / caveats:

-1. More build complexity with additional tools

-1. You need to have CI to ensure your types are being honored before deploy.

 ## Commands